EqualExperts/Midas/distribution-template/documentation/Midas-Commands.md

 #####The `$divide` function
 Takes an array that contains a pair of numbers and returns the value of the first number divided by the second number.
+It ignores more than 2 arguments.
 #####Syntax
 `db.things.transform("outputFieldName", "{ $divide: [arg0, arg1] }")`

 #####The `$subtract` function
 Takes an array that contains a pair of numbers and subtracts the second from the first, returning their difference.
+It ignores more than 2 arguments.
 ####Syntax
 `db.things.transform("outputFieldName", "{ $subtract: [arg0, arg1] }")`